cacheonhand-attendants

 val cache = OnHandCache()

-// Define once
+// Define my input

-val getUserFactory = queryFactoryOf<GetUserInput, User, ApiException>(
+val GetUser = queryFactoryOf<GetUserInput, User, ApiException>(

 ) { input ->